John Banville: Crime and punishment

-Diet and conduct towards animals
+Relationship with animals

 Ben, a labrador, lived until the age of 11 before succumbing to cancer at Christmas 1980.
 Decades later Banville still regarded Ben as "a lost friend, and every few months he ambles into one of my dreams, snuffling and sighing and obviously wondering why there are no more walks.
 This may sound sentimental, but it does not feel that way".

 On 21 August 2017, the RTÉ Radio 1 weekday afternoon show Liveline was discussing a report on Trinity College Dublin's use of 100,000 animals to conduct scientific research over the previous four years when a listener pointed out that Banville had previously raised the matter but been ignored.
-Banville personally telephoned Liveline to call the practice "absolutely disgraceful" and told the tale of how he had come upon some women protesting: Asked if he received any other support for his stance in the letter he sent to The Irish Times, he replied: This for Banville was a rare intervention of its kind, revealing to the public a different side — as he acknowledged when the presenter asked him if he had a history of objecting to activities such as blood sport: When the subject of eating meat was raised, Banville responded: "I don't".
+Banville personally telephoned Liveline to call the practice "absolutely disgraceful" and told the tale of how he had come upon some women protesting:

+Asked if he received any other support for his stance in the letter he sent to The Irish Times, he replied:

+This for Banville was a rare intervention of its kind, revealing to the public a different side—as he acknowledged when the presenter asked him if he had a history of objecting to activities such as blood sport: